 Q: Who do I contact if I need support for myself?

 A: There may be many sources of personal and professional support available in your circle of family and friends and in your local community.
-We recommend that you also consider contacting the Alzheimer Society, Health Link or line in your region, or caregiver network to discuss your needs and concerns.
+We recommend that you also consider contacting the Alzheimer Society, or Health Link in your region, or caregiver network to discuss your needs and concerns.

 Q: Will my relationship with my family member change now that they are in care?

 A: Changes may occur in your relationship with your family member.
-See the "What are possible changes in roles and relationships?" section of this toolkit for more information.
+See this toolkit's "What are possible changes in roles and relationships?" section for more information.

 Q: I feel overwhelmed about downsizing now that my family member is in care.
 How do I start this process?